 An analysis was performed to determine the volume of rubble-debris generated during dome-out failure.
-To self-arrest the dome-out failure and prevent chimney failure, the load of the remaining overburden must be transferred to the mine floor.
-Based on the assumptions presented in the calculations presented in Appendix G, filling the mine within 12 inches of the mine ceiling will self-arrest the dome-out, preventing the formation of a chimney failure.
+In order to self-arrest the dome-out failure and prevent chimney failure, the load of the remaining overburden must be transferred to the mine floor.
+Based on the assumptions presented in the calculations presented in Appendix G, filling of the mine to within 12 inches of the mine ceiling will self-arrest the dome-out, preventing the formation of a chimney failure.